Puffed rice: India

 borugulu in Telugu (బొరుగులు).

-It is a staple food in Odisha, West Bengal, Andhra Pradesh, and Telangana.
+It is a staple food in Bihar, Odisha, West Bengal, Andhra Pradesh, and Telangana.

 It has been made since ancient times using a technique called hot salt frying in which parboiled rice (i.e. steamed and then dried) is puffed by preheated salt.
 Salt is heated in a pan until it is hot enough to pop rice added to it within seconds.
 Parboiled or dried pre-cooked rice is added to the heated contents of the pan and stirred.
 Puffing starts almost immediately and completes in less than a minute and the rice is scooped out by a sieve.

 Puffed rice is an ingredient of bhel puri, a popular Indian chaat (snack).
 It is offered to Hindu gods and goddesses in all pujas in the southern Indian states of Kerala and Tamil Nadu.
 Pilgrims of Sabarimala often pack puffed rice in their travel pouch along with jaggery meant to be offered to Ayyappan.
 Pori has been mentioned in various Tamil texts as an offering to Hindu deities.
 Offerings of pori and jaggery made to Ganesha are mentioned in the Tiruppukal, a 15th-century anthology of Tamil religious songs, written by Tamil poet Arunagirinathar.
 In Gujarati cuisine it is called 'mamra' and is often used to make a dry snack by shallow frying in oil with spices or made into sweet balls using jaggery and ghee.

 In Telangana, as a snack typically given to children, puffed rice or borugulu is made into a ball with jaggery sugar syrup or bellam pakam.

 In Karnataka, puffed rice is mixed with carrots, tomatoes, spices and coriander leaves to make churumuri, a popular evening snack.

 Under the initiative of Make in India, the Central Government of India decided that mudhi from Odisha would be part of Indian traditional food among 12 traditional dishes from different states that would be launched globally.

 In Mithila and Bengal area, puffed rice is had with "kachari"-fried potato/onion chops, fried fish or with mutton curry.
 "Jhal-muri" and "Murhi-Bhuja" are also very popular snacks in this area.
 In Madhya Pradesh, this is referred to as Parmal and it is very often eaten with Sev as a snack and also used in Bhel.
 In some areas it is also known as laai and dishes made from it are called sweet laai, laai poha etc.